trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 | `emerg` | the system is in an unusable state and requires immediate attention |

 For example: if you set `crit` error log level, messages of `crit`, `alert`, and `emerg` levels are logged.

+Default values for the error level:

+- in the main section - `error`
+- in the HTTP section - `crit`
+- in the server section - `crit`

 #### How to log the start time of a request?